 Well you mentioned delegation there, isn't it a genuine concern for organizations to hand over responsibility to a third party?

-Well it's important to highlight that at Mercer, we provide a range or a continuum of services to clients from accessing tools and research, through to advice and ultimately true to implementation as well so, from that clients can decide what's the right service or governance model based on their specific requirements.
+Well it's important to highlight that at Mercer, we provide a range or a continuum of services to clients from accessing tools and research, through to advice and ultimately through to implementation as well so, from that clients can decide what's the right service or governance model based on their specific requirements.
 But specific to delegation it's important to recognize that delegation does not mean the loss of control.
 It does not mean a lack of decision making or oversight.
 In fact many of our clients continue to lead around decision making with that regard and also it's important to connect that what is the benefit of delegation.
 Well it's really to implement decisions in a risk-controlled governance, effective cost control manner to the benefit of clients that don't have the time resources, expertise or budgets on a standalone basis to be able to manage complex investment portfolios on their own.
 It also provides greater choice and it also allows decision makers to elevate towards more strategic decision making.

 Well Michael we've talked through a lot in the last few minutes if you could condense that down to a single message what would it be?